mcsee/Software-Design-Articles/Articles/Theory/Fail Fast/readme.md

 When in doubt about our design decisions, we can always go back to our bijection and ask our business expert whose responsibility this is.

 By taking the third option, we could potentially create movements with invalid dates.

-But the validity (or not) of the date is not a movement's responsibility and does not belong to its representation invariants.
+But the validity (or not) of the date is not a movement's responsibility and doesn't belong to its representation invariants.

 The case would be different if a movement had an agreement date, a creation date, and a settlement date with clear business constraints among them.
 But then we would be facing a very low cohesive object.